top of page

 Job Description

-This role will primarily be working with the Good Neighbour Scheme team but there may be scope at times to support our other services.
+This role will primarily work with the Good Neighbour Scheme team, but there may be scope at times to support our other services.

 We consider this to be an important and sensitive service as many of the people who are referred to the Good Neighbour Scheme have complex health needs and may be housebound.